larsenjohn/herebyaccident/_posts/2016-04-18-youtube-custom-transcriptions.md

 ## Navigate to the CC settings

-The easiest way to get there is to login, navigate to your public (or private) video url, and click the "CC" icon in the control bar under the video.
+The easiest way to get there is to login, navigate to your public (or private) video url, and **click the "CC" icon in the control bar under the video**.

 1. **Select:** Add new subtitles or CC
 2. **Choose:** English